grc02/multi-sig-wallet/README.md

-A multi-sig wallet project, build with Solidity, JavaScript and Truffle (no front-end).
+A multi-sig wallet project, build with Solidity 0.6.x & Truffle.

-The main logic was built with Solidity - Wallet.sol, and the tests with JavsScript & Truffle\.